radekBringmeister/BM_CodingChallenge_Svelte_2023/README.md

 ## Work to do

-Adjust the `/routes/index.svelte` create necessary files in the `components` folder to:
+Adjust the `src/routes/+page.svelte` create necessary files in the `components` folder to:

 - Display a loading info while the products are in loading state

-- Change `index.svelte` to display a tile for each product with the following infos:
+- Change `+page.svelte` to display a tile for each product with the following infos:

   - Image (as image; you add also e.g.:"?imwidth=175" to the image url to get a 175px wide image)
   - Name